nyarly/bisect/README.md

 which half.

-By progressively adding digits you can bisectively rebuild the original input, excluding a smaller and smaller subset each time.
+By progressively adding digits you can bisectively rebuild the original input, excluding a smaller subset each time.

-Uses include figuring out which library is breaking your build, by progressively including the others.
+This can be useful for debugging: for example including progressively larger subsets of a test suite, included libraries, or other list where an unknown element of the list is causing a problem.

 ## Example

 Consider this eight-line text file:
 ```
+$ cat testfile
 01-alpha
 02-bravo
 03-charlie